Lin Chih-chieh: Third season

 During the game in April 16, Lin Chih-Chieh sprained his left ankle and didn't play the game vs Dacin Tigers in 22nd.
 Without him, the team lost by 23 points.
-Afrer, Lin Chih-Chieh led the team with 2 wins and got in to the championship to play against Yulon Dinos.
+After, Lin Chih-Chieh led the team with 2 wins and got in to the championship to play against Yulon Dinos.

 Taiwan Beer finished off in 2nd place.

 Lin Chih-Chieh won All-SBL team.